 What is a Colonoscopy?

 A colonoscopy is a procedure used to see inside the colon and rectum.
-The colonoscopy is utilized for many purposes including; detecting inflamed tissue, ulcers, and abnormal growths.
-The procedure is used to look for polyps and early signs of colorectal cancer, which can help your Gastroenterologist in Plano, TX diagnose unexplained changes in bowel habits, abdominal pain, anal bleeding, and weight loss.
-The American Cancer Society recommends that colon cancer screening begin at age 50, and follow-up screenings are done in 10 year intervals.
+This procedure is utilized for many purposes including; detecting inflamed tissue, ulcers, and abnormal growths.
+Also, the procedure is used to look for polyps and early signs of colorectal cancer, which can help your Gastroenterologist in Plano, TX diagnose unexplained changes in bowel habits, abdominal pain, anal bleeding, and weight loss.
+The American Cancer Society recommends that colon cancer screening begins at age 45, and follow-up screenings are done in 10-year intervals.
 This interval period could be shortened based on your initial colonoscopy results.

 Why would I get a Colonoscopy?

 - As a screening exam for colon cancer in persons age 45+

 - As a screening exam for anyone with a family history of colon cancer or polyps

 - A change in bowel habits (diarrhea, constipation or change in stool caliber)

 - Chronic abdominal pain

 - As a follow-up exam in people with colon polyps or colon cancer

 The cost varies based on whether it is a screening or diagnostic exam and the patient’s insurance plan.
 Since these factors can significantly impact the patient’s financial responsibility, I wanted to provide some insight into why some colon cancer screenings are coded differently than others.